 The right to withdraw consent at any time where we are relying on consent to process your personal data.

-The Data Protection Team
+Data Protection Team

-National Grid Records Centre,
+National Grid House

 At National Grid we aim to ensure all information collected about you is done so fairly and lawfully, whilst implementing robust measures to keep your information secure.
 If you are not satisfied with the information provided in this notice, please contact us in the first instance so we can resolve your queries or provide you with any additional information required.